Retrodad0001/odin_ascii_crawler/README.md

 # Learning Odin and the SDL3 2D API

-Learning the Odin language and SDL3 by building a simplified 2D ASCII dungeon crawler game and sharing it with the community.
-I will use the SDL 2D API (not the new GPU API)
+Learning the Odin language and SDL3 by building a simplified 2D RTS game and sharing it with the community.
+I will use the SDL 2D API and a Data-Oriented Design approach.

 ## Learning Resources